Hi, I’m Chrissy. I’m a wife, a mother of two and a grandmother of five.

 My husband and I cared for my father after my mother’s death until December 2016 when my health again crashed.
 Dad entered a nursing home nearby so I could concentrate on my diagnosis, treatment and recovery.
 After two major surgeries in August 2017, I have recovered amazingly quickly but my lifestyle has changed a little and I’m less active.

-So, here I am and I continue with what I love to do.
-I hope you will stop by from time to time to read my latest poems, stories and updates of any further publications.
+So, here I am and I continue with what I love to do most but at a much slow pace.
+I hope you will stop by from time to time to read my latest poems, stories, photos and updates as well as to wander through our garden or visit places we visit.